 NUMBER OF STUDENTS

 We typically accept 15 students during the fall and winter each year.
-These rotations are limited to 4th-year students from allopathic or osteopathic schools accredited by the State of Idaho.
+These rotations are limited to 4th-year medical students.

 Pocatello does not have an extensive public transportation system.
 Therefore, students are responsible for providing their own means of transportation during the rotation.

-- Parking Pass - we provide a $35 30-day ISU parking pass
+- Parking Pass - we provide parking passes

 Contact us with further questions.